 If participation by benefit plan investors in us is "significant" as defined above, we intend, but are not required, to conduct our operations so as to qualify as an "operating company," including a "real estate operating company", or a "venture capital operating company," so that our assets will not be considered "plan assets" of any benefit plan investor.
-To constitute a "venture capital operating company" under the plan asset regulation, an entity such as us must, on its initial valuation date and during each annual valuation period, have at least 50% of its assets (valued at cost, excluding short-term investments pending long-term commitment or distribution) invested in operating companies with respect to which the entity obtains direct contractual rights to participate significantly in management decisions, and must regularly exercise its rights in the ordinary course of its business.
+To constitute a "venture capital operating company" under the plan asset regulation, an entity such as us must, on its initial valuation date and during each annual valuation period, have at least 50% of its assets (valued at cost, excluding short-term investments pending long-term commitment or distribution) invested in operating company" under the plan asset regularly exercise its rights in the ordinary course of its business.
+To constitute a "real estate operating company" under the plan asset regulation, an entity such as us must, on its initial valuation date and during each annual valuation date and during each annual valuation period, have at least 50% of its assets (valued at cost, excluding short-term investments direct contractual rights to participate significantly in management decisions, and must regularly exercise its rights in the ordinary course of its business.
 To constitute a "real estate operating company" under the plan asset regulation, an entity such as us must, on its initial valuation date and during each annual valuation period, have at least 50% of its assets (valued at cost, excluding short-term investments pending long-term commitment or distribution) invested in real estate which is managed or developed and with respect to which such entity has the right to substantially participate directly in the management or development activities, and must engage directly, in the ordinary course of its business, in real estate management or development activities.